hermetique/edsger/README.md

 All pattern matches must be exhaustive--the compiler automatically deduces the smallest possible type that covers all patterns and checks that the patterns are exhaustive with respect to it.

-For example, the lambda expression below has a pattern containing the `nil` tag, so the compiler deduces that it takes a list as input:
+e.g. the lambda expression below has a pattern containing the `nil` tag, so the compiler deduces that it takes a list as input:
 ```bash
 bad ≡ λ nil → 1
 # Error: